|

 citadels of power on this planet.
 That the Boca Raton regime did

-everything to destroy justice, democracy and anyone associated with
+everything to destroy justice, democracy and anyone associated

-double entendres or diplomatic protocols.
+this truth behind double entendres or diplomatic protocols.

-But, true also, is the fact that, even as there is hope today in
+But, true also, is the fact that, even as there is hope today

-today for self-determination, self-respect, self-defense and national
+the struggle today for self-determination, self-respect, self-defense

-inaugural speech and ask:
+President Preval’s inaugural speech and ask:

-Is President Preval being held prisoner in plain sight without the
+Is President Preval being held prisoner in plain sight without

-if President Preval meant to freely praise the Boca Raton regime
+in the alternative, if President Preval meant to freely praise

-for “doing everything” to get us “to this point”
+the Boca Raton regime for “doing everything” to get

-- to this repression point that continues right up to this very
+us “to this point” - to this repression point that

-moment, is that what we all fought for?
+continues right up to this very moment, is that what we all fought

 It doesn’t take much thinking to figure out why the double